 This being an advanced corporate finance course, it requires familiarity with number crunching and a solid understanding of the concepts of introductory finance, particularly capital budgeting and capital structure.
 The material includes a substantial amount of theory, and numerical examples are very important in illustrating the concepts to be covered in this course.
-The format will be predominantly lecture-oriented, supplemented by a set of cases; you can work on the case(s) in groups of 4 (maximum) members.
+The format will be predominantly lecture-oriented, supplemented by a set of cases; you can work on the case(s) in groups (maximum group size to be specified).